-- Click-through rate (CTR): This is the average number of people that click on your link against those that view it.
+Click-through rate (CTR): this is the average number of people who click on your link against those who view it.
 CTRs are credible indicators of how relevant your target audience finds your content because people don’t click on links that don’t provide them with value.

-- Website visits: these are the number of people that click on your website link within a certain timeframe.
-If your website traffic is low, it could be an indication of poor SEO, outdated information, poor user experience, or lack of site optimization.
+Website visits: these are the number of people that click on your website link within a certain timeframe.
+If your website traffic is low, it could indicate poor SEO, outdated information, poor user experience, or lack of site optimization.

 2. Acquisition Stage

 This stage is mainly about targeting your target customers with the aim of converting them into paying clients.
 You should focus on metrics such as:

 Average deal cycle: this is the amount of time it takes you to close a prospect after interacting with them.
 For your growth hacking efforts to succeed, you need to shorten this cycle by optimizing your sales process.